TRoYHD/TipCode-assignment-TravelSpaceShip/README-BackEnd.md

 - `DELETE /missions/:id` - Delete a mission.

 ## Session Management
-Session management is implemented using `express-session`.
+Session management is implemented using `express-session`and protected Routes using JWT.

 ## Input Validation and Error Handling
 Input validation is done using `Joi`, and error handling is implemented in the controllers.